pangyouzhen/other/English.md

-- contiguous  [adj]: sharing a common border.  eg. On the map, every Amtrak station in America's 48 contiguous statues is displayed as a blue circle
+- contiguous  [adj]: sharing a common border.  eg. On the map, every Amtrak station in America's 48 contiguous statues is displayed as a blue circle. [phrase]: contiguous zone
 - Impermeable [adj]: Not a liable to be affected by pain or distress.
 SYN: insusceptible, imperturbable.  eg. Depending on your perspective, people are either increasingly fickle or ever more impermeable to marketing bullshit.
 - Semantic [adj]: Relating to meaning in language or logic.
 SYN: lingual,semasiological eg. Semantic parsing also ensued over whether the modifer 'meaningful' is significantly (or meaningfully) different from 'significant'.
 - oops: said when someone falls or makes a small mistake eg. Oops,I've spelt that wrong